veebch/twirly/README.md

 - [Rotating Bearing](https://www.amazon.de/-/en/dp/B073NZ4GT4?psc=1&ref=ppx_yo2ov_dt_b_product_details)
 - [Gears and Case](3d/)

-*The model of remote used differed from this, most likely the codes need to be changed, depending on the remote.
+*The model of infrared remote control used differed from this, most likely the codes need to be changed, depending on the remote.

 # Assembly